jmasonlee/jmasonlee.github.io/_posts/Debugging_with_SimpleLogger.markdown

 We were under a time crunch, so I was about to make the change, deploy, and pray :pray:.
 Then I remembered I could use `verify_simple_logger`.

-This method lets you write tests on your log's output.
+This method lets you write tests against SimpleLogger's output.
 I already had my logs in place, and they were already showing the buggy behaviour.
 I wrote a test:

 ```
 def test_my_logs():